What is a Professional Employer Organization?

-A Professional Employer Organization, also known as a PEO or employee leasing company, provides small and midsize electrical businesses with a wide range of human resources-related services.
-The PEO handles all payroll administration and employee benefits, which frees the business owner up to focus on growing and maintaining his/her core business.
+A Professional Employer Organization, also known as a PEO, provides small- and mid-size electrical businesses with a wide range of services.
+The PEO handles all payroll administration and employee benefits, which frees the business owner up to focus on growing and maintaining day-to-day operations.

 - Workers' compensation administration and audits

 - Employee benefits administration

 Statistics on Using a PEO

 According to a recent study by noted economist McBassi & Company: